 Implementing A Zero Trust Model

-Here are some key recommendations to implement the Zero Trust framework.
+Zero Trust starts with data.
+Here are some key recommendations for where to start to protect your data within the Zero Trust Framework:

 Zero Trust with Varonis